 - Braggs or tamari soy sauce to taste (use sparingly for Pitta types)

-- In a medium sauce pan, boil 4 cups of water.
-Once boiling, add the 2 cups of dry quinoa, 1 Tbsp coconut oil and 1/4 tsp salt.
-Cover and reduce the heat to low.
-Cook for 30-45 minutes stirring occasionally.
-Keep covered and remove from heat once the water is all soaked up and the quinoa is plump, moist and fluffy.
-Add 1-2 Tbsp of coconut oil and coat evenly.
+1. In a medium sauce pan, boil 3 cups of water.
+Once boiling, add the 1.5 cups of dry quinoa, 1 Tbsp coconut oil and 1/4 tsp salt.
+Cover and reduce the heat to a low-medium setting.
+Cook for 20 minutes stirring occasionally.

-- While the quinoa is cooking you can begin to prepare the veggies.
-First chop up the carrot, zucchini, asparagus, mushrooms and bell pepper.
-Place 1-2 Tbsp of coconut oil in a large sauté pan over medium heat.
-Add the cumin seeds, mustard seeds and cashew pieces and stir frequently until the seeds begin to pop (about 1-2 minutes).
+4. Next, place 1-2 Tbsp of coconut oil in a large sauté pan over medium heat.
+Once hot, add the cumin seeds, mustard seeds and cashew pieces and stir frequently until the seeds begin to pop (about 2 minutes).
 Add the chopped veggies and stir around until they are all evenly coated with oil.
 Reduce the heat slightly to low and sauté (uncovered) for about 5-7 minutes, stirring occasionally.
 Once you reach your desired state of sauté, cover and remove from heat.

-- Once the quinoa and the veggies are fully prepared, add the cooked quinoa to the sautéed veggies and stir until everything is mixed evenly.
+5. Once the quinoa and the veggies are fully prepared, add the cooked quinoa to the sautéed veggies and stir until everything is mixed evenly.
 If your sauté pan is not large enough, you can transfer these ingredients into a large mixing bowl.

-- Chop up the green onion and the cilantro, and sprinkle along with the grated ginger and turmeric onto the stir fry.
+6. Chop up the green onion and the cilantro, and sprinkle along with the grated ginger, turmeric, and coconut onto the stir fry.
 Squeeze the lime juice evenly onto the dish.
-Add the salt, freshly ground black pepper and soy sauce to taste.
+Add the salt, freshly ground black pepper, and soy sauce to taste.

-- Once all the remaining ingredients have been added, evenly mix up the dish one last time and serve.
+7. Once all the remaining ingredients have been added, evenly mix up the dish one last time and serve.
 Each bowl can be garnished with additional coconut, cilantro, lime juice, salt, pepper, or soy sauce as needed.